Hofheim, Hesse: Middle Ages

 The first documented mention was in 1254 under the name Hoveheim, but the suffix -heim indicates a much earlier Frankish foundation.
-Hofheim belonged to Count Philipp VI the Elder of Falkenstein, when Emperor Charles IV on 21.
+Hofheim belonged to Count Philipp VI the Elder of Falkenstein, when Emperor Charles IV granted the town a charter.
 This document gave the lords of Hofheim the right to build walls, gates and bridges, to erect a gallows, to hold court, to conduct crafts and to hold a market.
 In the imperial war against Philip the Elder of Falkenstein (Falkenstein Feud), the town was conquered by the Electorate of Mainz in 1366, to which it was subject until 1418.
 This was followed by the rule of the Counts of Eppstein-Königstein until the extinction of the dynasty in 1535.
 During this time, the first Jews were recorded in Hofheim.
 Within the 16th century, the owners changed only twice.
 From 1535 to 1574 the dominion of Eppstein-Königstein belonged to Count Ludwig von Stolberg, who introduced the Reformation in Hofheim in 1540, and from 1574 to 1581 to Christoph von Stolberg.
 But already in 1559 Elector and Archbishop Daniel Brendel von Homburg had redeemed an old pledge and thus regained Eppstein and Hofheim.
 After the death of Christoph von Stolberg, the rest of the county of Königstein also went to the Electorate of Mainz in 1581.

 Under the reign of Wolfgang von Dalberg, Archbishop and Elector of Mainz, and his successor Johann Adam von Bicken, the witch trials in the Electorate of Mainz reached their peak in the period from 1588 to 1602 in both the Höchst and Hofheim districts.
 From the remains of old court records, the Aschaffenburg archive remains, 23 women could be identified who were accused of witchcraft, 15 of them found death at the stake.
-On November 3, 2010, the town council of Hofheim am Taunus decided to rehabilitate the citizens convicted of witchcraft.
+On 3 November 2010 the town council of Hofheim am Taunus decided to rehabilitate the citizens convicted of witchcraft.

 Until the beginning of 1603, Protestantism was still the predominant religion among the inhabitants despite the town's affiliation with the Catholic Electorate of Mainz.
-It was not until June of that year that the Protestant pastor was replaced by a Catholic one.
+It was not until June that year that the Protestant pastor was replaced by a Catholic one.
 During the Thirty Years' War, Spanish, Bavarian, Swedish and French troops occupied, plundered and devastated the town and its present-day districts.
 Inhabitants were tortured into revealing the hiding places of cattle, horses and household goods.
 In addition to famine, epidemics broke out again and again, and in 1635 the plague spread through the region.
 In Hofheim, the number of men (burghers) dropped from 76 and 13 widows to 27 within four years in 1635 (no subdivision into men and widows).
 Finally, at the end of the Thirty Years' War in 1648, there were 40 men and 4 widows.
 Children, women and bystanders were not recorded in counts as a matter of principle.
 From 1665 on, the plague raged in Mainz and Frankfurt as well as in the region of today's Main-Taunus district.